-- The credit union designates staff to follow-up on expired or cancelled property insurance in a timely manner.
+- The credit union designates staff to follow-up on expired or canceled property insurance in a timely manner.

-Property Appraisals – The town appraised value, otherwise known as the municipal assessment, or a third party property appraisal may be used if it is less than 2 years old.
+- The town appraised value, otherwise known as the municipal assessment, or a third-party property appraisal may be used if it is less than 2 years old, or

-A current photo of the property must be provided.
+A current photo of the property must be provided for both appraisal options.

-A new third party property appraisal may be required otherwise.
-A credit union approved and qualified Appraiser, as defined by the NCUA and who has the correct certifications and licensing, must perform this appraisal.
+A new third party property appraisal would be required otherwise.
+A WRCU approved and qualified Appraiser, as defined by the NCUA and who has the correct certifications and licensing, must perform this appraisal.

 Quality Control – All HELOCs will have a quality control review performed on the file after the closing.
 This quality control review will verify the contents of the file for the proper closing documents, correct dates and signatures and all other pertinent information as outlined in the WRCU Home Equity Loan Quality Control form.
 As part of the quality control function, loan officer adherence to policy and procedures, and the perfection of liens is verified.